-A Green Card or Permanent Resident Card is a permanent visa to USA.
-Green Card gives you the status of a permanent resident along with legal rights to work in USA.
-Once you have a green card, you may apply for USA Citizenship after a few years of stay in USA.
-The Green Card does not affect your present citizenship status.
-Typically green card is issued for 10 years, it can be renewed by submitting green card renewal application.
+A green card, or permanent resident card, is the most common pathway to U.S. citizenship.
+A green card gives you the status of a permanent resident along with legal rights to work in the U.S. Once you have a green card, you may apply for U.S. citizenship after five years in the U.S., or after three years if the green card was obtained through marriage.
+The green card does not affect your present citizenship status.
+Typically, a green card is issued for 10 years, and it can be renewed by submitting a green card renewal application.

-Green card gives you permanent U.S. resident status, which allows you the freedom to leave and return to the U.S., to seek employment, to study according to your wish.
+The green card gives you permanent U.S. resident status, which allows you the freedom to leave and return to the U.S. and to seek employment.
 It gives you the same rights as an American citizen, and you can also retain your citizenship in your native country.
-With permanent resident status (green card), you can expand your business in America without any problems.
+With permanent resident status (a green card), you can expand your business in America without any problems.

-There are 5 main ways an individual can obtain permanent residency or green card for United States:
+There are 5 main ways an individual can obtain permanent residency (a green card) in the United States:

-Family based green card (by family member who lives in USA)
+- Family-based green card (requires sponsorship by a family member who lives in the U.S.)

-Green card doesn't mean citizenship.
-You might apply for citizenship after holding Green card status for a certain period of time.
+- A green card doesn't mean citizenship.
+You may apply for citizenship after holding green card status for a certain period of time.

-There are certain conditions in order to maintain the status of Green card.
+- You must meet certain conditions in order to maintain a green card.

-Sample Green Card Sample: This is what the new green card looks like.
+This is what the new green card looks like:

-On May 11, 2010, USCIS announced a redesigned Green Card.
-The Green Card will now be colored green for easy recognition.
-The Green Card redesign is the latest advance in USCIS's ongoing efforts to deter immigration fraud.
+On May 11, 2010, U.S. Citizenship and Immigraton Services (USCIS) announced a redesigned green card.
+The green card will now be colored green for easy recognition.
+The green card redesign is the latest advance in USCIS's ongoing efforts to deter immigration fraud.
 State-of-the-art technology incorporated into the new card prevents counterfeiting, obstructs tampering, and facilitates quick and accurate authentication.
-Beginning May 11, 2010, USCIS will issue all Green Cards in the new, more secure format.
-USCIS will replace Green Cards already in circulation as individuals apply for green card renewal or green card replacement.
+Beginning May 11, 2010, USCIS will issue all green cards in the new, more secure format.
+USCIS will replace green cards already in circulation as individuals apply for green card renewal or green card replacement.